RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Math/SetBit/README.md

 # SetBit

 ## Description
-Sets index `bitPos` of `value` to `bit` and updates `value` accordingly
+Sets index `bitPos` of `value` to `bit` and updates `value` accordingly.

 ## Parameters
 - `value`
-The variable to update
+The variable to update.
 - `bitPos`
-The position of the bit to set, indices 0-7 are valid
+The position of the bit to set, indices 0-7 are valid.
 - `bit`
-Updated boolean value
+Updated boolean value.

 ## Return Value
 None.